Robotic Surgery (da Vinci)

 - Cystectomy to completely or partially remove the bladder.

 Pacific Urology uses the da Vinci robotic surgical system, considered to be the most advanced robotic system and also the most commonly used.

 How does da Vinci robotic surgery work?

 The patient lies on an operating table with the robotic patient side cart positioned over them.
 This is located several feet away from the surgeon, who controls the da Vinci robotic device from a console where he or she can view the surgery area on a monitor receiving high-definition 3D images from a small video camera inside the patient.
 The surgeon operates the robotic arm from the console.
 The robotic arm holds instruments positioned at the surgical site.

 The robotic arm of the device translates a surgeon’s hand movements and directions into even more precise action and contact with the patient’s surgical site.
 The robotic arm of the da Vinci Surgical System performs a larger range of motions with more precise actions than a surgeon’s hands could ever execute.

-Da Vinci robotic surgery risks and considerations
+da Vinci robotic surgery risks and considerations

-Surgery of any kind may result in such complications as infections, blood loss, pain and undesired anesthesia reactions.
-Da Vinci and other robotic surgery methods come with some particular risks and considerations, including longer operating times, resulting in a higher than normal amount of anesthesia administered, as well as short-term nerve damage.
-In rare cases, a portion of the robotic arm may be accidently dropped into a patient’s body during the surgery.
+Surgery of any kind may result in such complications as infections, blood loss, pain and undesired anesthesia reactions. da Vinci and other robotic surgery methods come with some particular risks and considerations, including longer operating times, resulting in a higher than normal amount of anesthesia administered, as well as short-term nerve damage.
+In rare cases, a portion of the robotic arm may be accidentally dropped into a patient’s body during the surgery.